alema-r/Alessandro-Marcolini-Oniro/docs/build-flavours/build-flavours.rst

 * Mind the ``../`` prefix for ``TEMPLATECONF``.
 This is because the path provided needs to be relative to the build directory.

-Once the build was initilized, you are dropped in a buid environment where you have access to the ``OE`` tools:
+Once the build was initilized, you are dropped in a build environment where you have access to the ``OE`` tools:

 .. code-block:: console